 No. Most applicants submit their application to Seton Hall while they are still working on completing their prerequisite courses.
-In order to ensure you have completed the correct prerequisite requirements, we suggest you submit your transcripts to the Director of the Accelerated program for advisement prior to applying.
+In order to ensure you have completed the correct prerequisite requirements, we suggest you submit your transcripts for advisement prior to applying.

 How long is the program?

 The program consists of 61 credits of nursing courses, taken over 2 full academic school years (excluding summers).
 It is a full time program with classes from Monday through Friday.
-It starts each Fall and Spring (January) semester.
+It starts each fall and periodically in the spring (January) semester.

 What degree is conferred?